meetdomaine/Kit/documentation/content/settings/theme-name.md

 #### themeName.update

-Should the theme name be updated using the format above as part of the `deploy` command routine?
+Determines if the theme name should be updated using the format above as part of the `deploy` command routine.
 By default, we only allow this in a CI/CD context (see [here](/settings/environment/#isci)) and not in a "development" environment.

 ```js
 {